 Getting Started with the Cycles MCP Server

-The Cycles MCP Server gives any MCP-compatible AI agent runtime budget authority.
-Instead of integrating an SDK into your application code, you add the MCP server to your agent's tool configuration and the agent gets direct access to budget tools — reserve, commit, release, check balance, and more.
+The Cycles MCP Server gives MCP-compatible agents access to Cycles runtime authority tools: reserve, commit, release, decide, check balance, and record events.
+Instead of integrating an SDK into your application code, you add the MCP server to your agent's tool configuration and the agent gets direct access to those tools.

 Prerequisites